I Am My Beloved’s and My Beloved is Mine…

 And on iBooks.com

-With the rise in internet dating, infidelity and divorce, it is clear that we are all looking for love.
+With the rise in internet dating, infidelity and divorce, it is clear that we are all seeking and looking for some version of what we think love is.
 Men have a need to be respected and women have the need to loved and cherished.
-Yet the human representations of this love often fails and whether we are single or married, those in pursuit of life’s most precious gift often leaves us broken and hungry for healing.
+Yet the human representations of love we so crave often fails and whether we are single or married, those in pursuit of life’s most precious gift often end up broken and hungry for healing.
 In my experience as an ardent “love-chaser”, I was left bruised and battered time and time again.
 Yet it was these disappointments and flagrant failures that led me to seek love and intimacy from a well that never runs dry.
 All this led me to seek Christ in The Song of Solomon and in this book I found the greatest love the world has ever known.
 I found a God who was vulnerable, touchable and affected by our love.

 The Song of Solomon is one of the most widely speculated about book of the bible next to the book of Revelation.
 There is heavy use of imagery, symbolism and allusions to the sanctuary that make it very difficult to understand.
 The word play and poetic prose has turned it into one of the most challenging books to accurately unravel without some knowledge of Hebrew, word study and etymology.
 For this reason, the research that characterized this book was one in which each and every single word was extensively studied.
 Not only did we use the modern Hebrew script and the rules of biblical interpretation as a guide, but the unique part of this book is that we used the paleolithic Hebrew in order to find broader contexts for each word and its association to different parts of scripture.